obadakhalili/tinygrad-tensor-puzzles/README.md

    ![](https://pbs.twimg.com/media/FQywor0WYAssn7Y?format=png&name=large)

-2. `src/lib.py` provides a number of utilities that you will find useful throughout the puzzles.
-Below is an explaination of each.
+2. `src/lib.py` provides several utilities that you will find useful throughout the puzzles.
+Below is an explanation of each.

-3. `TinyType` is a little utility type similar to `TensorType` from [TorchTyping](https://github.com/patrick-kidger/torchtyping/tree/master).
+3. `TinyType` is a small utility type similar to `TensorType` from [TorchTyping](https://github.com/patrick-kidger/torchtyping/tree/master).
 It is used to specify the shapes and data types of tensors, which is used by `draw_examples` and `make_test` to generate sample data and test your solutions.

    Examples: